@cap.js/widget

 is Cap's client-side library.
 It includes the cap-widget

-web component, the invisible mode and the Captcha solver.
+web component, the invisible mode and the CAPTCHA solver.
 First, add it to your client-side code:

 <script src="https://cdn.jsdelivr.net/npm/@cap.js/widget"></script>